The noise generated by an aircraft is an efficiency and environmental matter for the aerospace industry.

 The following figure shows the optimal network architecture for this application.

-The objective of testing analysis is to validate the generalization performance of the trained neural network.
-Testing compares the values provided by this technique to the actually observed values.
+The objective of the testing analysis is to validate the generalization performance of the trained neural network.
+The testing compares the values provided by this technique to the observed values.

 A standard testing technique in approximation problems is to perform a linear regression analysis between the predicted and the real values, using an independent testing set.
 The next figure illustrates a graphical output provided by this testing analysis.